 Every shipping zone consists of the following:

-- a list of geographical locations
+- a list of shipping locations

-- second list of shipping methods
+- second list of specific shipping methods

 - Flat rate

 With the help of add-ons, you can enable additional, more complex WooCommerce shipping options.
 Many service providers offer their own WooCommerce shipping extensions that let you, among other things, carry out more complex shipping calculations, automatically print shipping labels, implement shipment tracking, etc. All these options (and more) will be available if you set up WooCommerce Shipping – a special plugin designed and developed by Woo’s developers themselves.
 There are also tools (such as Table Rate Shipping) that can be useful for defining custom rules set for forming accurate shipping rates and expanding your shipping strategy.

 WooCommerce also has a default shipping zone labeled Locations not covered by your other zones.
 This shipping zone automatically applies to all geographical areas that don’t have a custom shipping zone assigned to them.